EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-secondary-index.md

   };
 ```

-3. In `test_table` alias definition (typedef), add the definition of the secondary index by making use of the `eosio::indexed_by` template, which needs two parameters, the name of the index `"secid"_n`, and a function call operator which extracts the value from the `secondary` data member as an index key, this is achieved by employing the `eosio::const_mem_fun` template which receives two paras: the data structure `test_table` and the reference to the getter function member `by_secondary`.
+3. In the `test_table` alias definition (typedef), add the definition of the secondary index by making use of the `eosio::indexed_by` template. `eosio::index_by` needs two parameters: the name of the index, `"secid"_n`, and a function call operator which extracts the value from the secondary data member as an index key.
+The function call operator is achieved by employing the `eosio::const_mem_fun` template which receives two parameters: the data structure `test_table` and the reference to the getter function member `by_secondary`.

 ```diff
 -  typedef eosio::multi_index<"testtaba"_n, test_table> test_tables;